Speed Watch in Elstead

 The scheme involves reporting any vehicle travelling at over 35 mph to the Police, who then write a warning letter to the owner of the vehicle.
-Repeat offenders could receive a visit from the Police.
-Drivers cannot be prosecuted on Speed Watch reports.
-A new scheme might report only the worst offenders.
+Drivers cannot be prosecuted on Speed Watch reports but repeat offenders could receive a visit from the Police to ask why they ignore speed restrictions.